 Often times, the class switch does not happen overnight, unless there is an emergency situation.
 An IEP violation is usually not considered an emergency situation.
 It took about a week for me to transition from a physical classroom to the virtual class once school staff were involved.

 I remember for one of my classes, I asked my case manager if I could transition out of one of my classes for my birthday (which is around the semester mark).
-A few days later, my case manager called me in on my birthday and said they were making the switch and I would start in my new class the next week.
-I had to participate in the science fair first though- read more about my project here and about participating in science fairs here.
+A few days later, my case manager called me in on my birthday and said they were making the switch and I would start in my new class the next week, under the condition that I participated in the science fair.

 Leaving the old class

-My case manager and guidance counselor notified the classroom teachers that I was transferring from their class to a virtual class.
+My case manager and guidance counselor notified the classroom teachers that I was transferring.
 They did not have me do this because they were worried I would receive negative comments or otherwise be ridiculed for my disability.
 I never had to talk to these teachers again.
-Read more about my experiences being bullied by teachers here.

 Joining the new class